 Gait and balance training has a range of benefits, with avoiding injuries being at the top of the list.
 Beyond lessening your chances of falling or feeling dizzy, you’re also more likely to feel confident with your footing.
 In addition, those aches and pains from poor posture are likely to decrease as well.

-First, we’ll evaluate your gait to determine potential problems with strength and posture.
+We'll evaluate your gait to determine potential problems with strength and posture.
 Simple movements to test balance are also part of the assessment.
 Together, these basic evaluations point us in the direction of what to focus on in terms of therapy.

 Hip and ankle weakness often leads to balance problems, as does poor posture.
 Strength and flexibility movements can help counteract these problems.
 These are often as simple as leg lifts while seated in a chair, or “knee marching.”
 We may also practice standing on one leg, walking heel-to-toe, or tracking the movement of your thumb with your eyes as you move it in various positions.

-At FYZICAL Therapy & Balance Centers, our therapists realize how important balance and walking is for independent living, as well as for work activities, exercise, sports and enjoying life in general.
+Our therapists realize how important balance and walking is for independent living, as well as for work activities, exercise, sports and enjoying life in general.